A Guide to the BC Economy and Labour Market

 Agriculture

 AgricultureCanada was once a largely rural nation.
 At the turn of the last century, agriculture employed about 40% of the workforce.
-That's no longer the case.
-Nationally, just over 2% of workers have jobs in this industry, while just under 2% of BC workers are employed in agriculture.
+That’s no longer the case.
+Nationally, just under 2% of workers have jobs in this industry.
+In BC, the industry’s share of total employment is closer to 1%.
+Although BC’s agriculture industry is small compared to the rest of the economy, it remains an important source of employment in some regions of the province.
+BC farmers supply many of the inputs used by the province’s food processing industry, one of the largest employers in manufacturing.

 What's included in the agriculture industry?

-The agriculture industry includes establishments that are primarily engaged in growing crops or raising animals.
-Crop and livestock farms, as well as hatcheries and fish and shellfish [1] farms are part of this industry.
+This industry includes establishments that are primarily engaged in growing crops or raising animals.
+Crop and livestock farms, as well as hatcheries and fish and shellfish22 farms, are part of this industry.

-Crop production generated over half of the industry's GDP in 2005
+Crop production generated nearly two-thirds of the industry’s GDP in 2008

 Source: Statistics Canada